Barr Is Investigating The Investigators: Will He Find Wrongdoing Or Political Fuel?

 Warning about "weaponization"

-Democrats complain that Barr has long ago squandered any credibility he might have had to be considered an independent officer within the administration.
+Democrats complain that Barr has squandered any credibility he might have had to be considered an independent officer within the administration.

 They point to what they've called lies he told Congress, his refusal to cooperate with oversight and the way he handled the release of the Mueller report.